arcus/education_fellows/intro-to-r.md

 Using RStudio, you:

-* Can easily create a script to save your code for reuse later (it's currently "Untitled1")
+* Can easily create a **script** to save your code for reuse later (it's currently "Untitled1")
 * Get a sneak peek at the data to help you to decide what to do next (here we have 116 rows of 10 columns)
-* See the plot in the same window as everything else
+* See the plot in the same application window as everything else
 * Can use other helpful tools, like
   - File browser
   - Help tab